-Students should try to secure a primary advisor by the end of the junior year or early in their senior year.
+Students are required to secure a primary advisor by the beginning of the spring semester junior year.
 The advisor must be a faculty member who will be in residence at Brown throughout the student's senior year.
 You should be proactive in the search for your advisor – identify faculty members who might be interested in your thesis topic and approach them.
-The more interested they are in your project and the earlier you approach them, the more likely you are to greatly benefit from their mentoring.
+The more interested they are in your project and the earlier you approach them, the more likely you are to benefit from their mentoring.
 The DS Concentration Advisor, Advisory Committee, and DEVL 1500 and DEVL 1980 instructors are available to help students identify potential advisors.

 There are at least three possible foundations on which a good working relationship may be built: